 A few common mistakes can shorten the life of your shears.
 First, never use them to cut anything other than hair—not even paper or tape.
 This will dull the blades almost instantly.
 Second, pay attention to the tension.
 If the screw is too loose, the shears will fold hair; if it’s too tight, you’ll cause premature wear on the blades.
 Check it regularly and adjust as needed.
 Finally, the biggest mistake is letting an unqualified person attempt to sharpen them.
 Always seek out a professional with experience in Japanese convex blades.
 By avoiding these pitfalls, you’ll keep your shears performing at their best for years to come.

-Where to Find the Best Japanese Shears
+Where Can You Find the Best Japanese Shears?

 Once you know what to look for, the next step is finding a reputable place to buy your shears.
 The right supplier can make all the difference in quality, price, and the support you receive after your purchase.
 Investing in a high-quality pair of Japanese shears is a big step, so you want to be sure you’re buying from a source you can trust.
 Look for suppliers that specialize in professional tools and have a proven track record with barbers and stylists.
 Here are a few key things to consider as you start your search.